Kathleen Kennedy Townsend: 2002 gubernatorial election

 In the Maryland gubernatorial election of 2002, Townsend faced Republican Bob Ehrlich and Libertarian Spear Lancaster in the general election.

 During the campaign, Townsend was criticized for her choice of running mate, Admiral Charles R. Larson, a novice politician who had switched parties only a few weeks before.
 Some also criticized the choice of a white male as unlikely to help minority turnout.
 Ehrlich's running mate was Michael Steele, an African-American lawyer who had been chairman of the Republican Party of Maryland.

-Though Maryland traditionally votes Democratic and had not elected a Republican Governor in almost 40 years, Townsend lost the race, gaining 48% of the vote to Ehrlich's 51% and Lancaster's 1%.
+Though Maryland traditionally votes Democratic and had not elected a Republican governor in almost 40 years, Townsend lost the race, gaining 48% of the vote to Ehrlich's 51% and Lancaster's 1%.
 Ehrlich became only the seventh Republican governor in state history.
 In the end, most observers agreed she ran a weak campaign.
 They specifically cited a lack of planning, claiming that she hastily booked campaign stops in rural areas hostile to her.
 The Baltimore Sun said the defeat derailed her political career, at least in the short run.

 Post political career

 Townsend, along with siblings Robert, Jr. and Kerry, endorsed Hillary Clinton for president in the 2008 Democratic primaries.

 Townsend wrote the book Failing America's Faithful: How Today's Churches Are Mixing God with Politics and Losing Their Way, published in 2007.
 She also contributes to The Recovering Politician, a website started by Jonathan Miller.

-She is an adjunct professor at the Georgetown Public Policy Institute, a visiting fellow at Harvard Kennedy School at Harvard University, and senior Nitze fellow at St. Mary's College of Maryland.
+Townsend is an adjunct professor at the Georgetown Public Policy Institute, a visiting fellow at Harvard Kennedy School at Harvard University, and senior Nitze fellow at St. Mary's College of Maryland.

-In December 2010, she was appointed chair of American Bridge, a new non-profit that would raise funds for Democratic candidates and causes, and that was intended to be a Democratic counterpart to right-leaning organizations such as American Crossroads and Crossroads GPS.
+In December 2010, Townsend was appointed chair of American Bridge, a new non-profit that would raise funds for Democratic candidates and causes, and that was intended to be a Democratic counterpart to right-leaning organizations such as American Crossroads and Crossroads GPS.
 She noted that the Democrats did not have such an organization during the 2010 election cycle, and that Republicans outspent the Democrats by $70 million.
-"I want to compete dollar to a dollar with the Republicans and I want to beat them", she said.
+Townsend stated, "I want to compete dollar to a dollar with the Republicans and I want to beat them".

+Townsend endorsed incumbent Democrat Joe Biden's reelection campaign in the 2024 United States presidential election over a third-party/independent challenge by her brother Robert.
+Four months later, Townsend and four of her siblings endorsed Democratic Vice President Kamala Harris's campaign in the 2024 United States presidential election, and denounced their brother Robert Jr.'s decision to endorse former President Donald Trump, calling the move a "betrayal".

 Personal life

-In 1973, she married David Lee Townsend (b.
-1947), whom she had met when he was a graduate student and her tutor at Radcliffe.
+In 1973, Kathleen married David Lee Townsend (born 1947), whom she had met when he was a graduate student and her tutor at Radcliffe.
 As of April 2020, David is a member of the faculty at St. John's College in Annapolis.
-The couple have four daughters:
+They have four daughters: